Art Techniques to Explore

 Here children can use clay, wood, plaster of paris, soap to form into three dimensional forms.

 Other 3D constructions can be made from wire, straws, and a combination of any re-cycled junk.

 Digital Art Techniques

 Computer Drawing; 3D computer modelling; Powerpoint presentations, Web Design; Film; Video and film making; See my page on Computer Curriculum ideas and free training from Microsoft.

 This digital art course introduces students to the world of digital art.
 With these skills, the world of possibilities opens up to them to work online in any number of fields.
 The course covers rules governing images, where to find them, how to edit and manipulate images, fonts and word art, logos and banner ads, images for social media branding, product design, and more.

 Other Group Art Techniques and Activities

-Puppetry, Murals using paint, paper, chalk, crayons; Mosaics- using paper, tiles.
+More group art techniques which can be a part of your homeschool art curriculum: Puppetry, Murals using paint, paper, chalk, crayons; Photography, Mosaics- using paper, tiles.

 There are so many things to learn over at Craftsy where you can sign up to numerous amazing video lessons teaching you to sew, bake, decorate cakes, quilt, knit and more.

 This is such a wonderful resource for any homeschooler who wants to perfect some handcrafts.
 So, it doesn't matter if you're not an expert in these fields, because Craftsy is!